wp-cli/handbook/docs/bug-reports/index.md

 > When I run `wp post list`, I see a fatal error about a class being undefined.
 I expected to see the list of posts.

+If you include the `--debug` flag when executing WP-CLI (e.g. `wp post list --debug`), you may get more verbosity into the source of the error.

 Your bug may also be environment-specific.
 Because WP-CLI is a tool whose behavior is different from system to system, it never hurts to include some environmental details in your issue if you think they're relevant.

     # What is your system?